freenode/web-7.0/content/news/2008-04-22-registering-a-channel-on-freenode.markdown

 date: 2008-04-22 20:57:29+00:00
 slug: registering-a-channel-on-freenode
 title: Registering a channel on freenode
+---

+One of the questions we get asked a lot in #freenode is "What's the command to register my channel?"This being the freenode staff blog, I'd like to answer that question the long way around  ;)

 **Step 1** - make sure you're in the right place